s5uishida/docker_open5gs_volte_sms_config/README.md

 <h3 id="try">Try VoLTE and SMS</h3>

 Make sure that you can make a VoLTE call and SMS to the MSISDN.
 If your device does not support **SMS over IMS**, you can send SMS with **SMS over SGs** depending on your device.
+**Note.
+To try SMS over SGs, there is a way to cause CS Fallback by not running the smsc container.**

 <h4 id="osmomsc_send_command">Send SMS from OsmoMSC VTY terminal (SMS over SGs)</h4>